 Portland, Maine (population 66,000) has had a dramatic resurgence over the last 20 years.
 Always an important port and manufacturing center, Maine’s largest city is an ideal retirement community – in fact it is often mentioned as one of America’s most livable small cities.
 It combines New England history (founded in 1632), a vital downtown centered on the Old Port District, pristine beaches, and a friendly, small town feel.
 Having many successful years of redevelopment under its belt, this vital city also has many desirable suburbs that attract active adults 55 plus.
 Cape Elizabeth, for example, features the Portland Head Light and has many great neighborhoods along the ocean.
 There is an interesting variety of neighborhoods within Portland, many of which are named.
 The University of Southern Maine and several other colleges make this a college town.

 Portland has many attractions for active adults.
 The downtown is bustling with good restaurants and interesting stores.
 The Maine Mall is the largest enclosed mall in Maine.
 There is an ample stock of Victorian buildings.
 There is so much to see and do, including a just-completed 30 mile network of bike and walking trails, some of it along the water.

 Watch this short Youtube video prepared by Eventective's Channel:

 The retirement community housing choices are very good, ranging from private homes to condos.
 Some retirees live here for the summer, and then migrate to a warmer climate.
 Cape Elizabeth is one of the nicest suburbs.
 Prices are a relative bargain compared to other parts of New England.
-According to the National Association of Realtors, the median selling price in the fourth quarter of 2018 was $290,700, in the Portland-South Portland area.
+According to the National Association of Realtors, the median selling price in the 2nd quarter of 2020 was $336,100, in the Portland-South Portland area.